 Who we are

-That Music Therapy Lot are Music Therapists who are dedicated to making sure that music therapy is an option for you.
-We are highly-trained specialists based in Waltham Forest, E17.
+That Music Therapy Lot are primarily Music Therapists who are dedicated to making sure that music therapy is an option for you.
+We are highly-trained specialists based in London and Waltham Forest, E17.

 We work hard at the start to get the best outcomes at the end.